 Decide which APIs and SDKs to integrate, depending on the user scenarios the app will support.

 Depending on how you want to host the app, you can build a partner-hosted, a self-hosted, or an SDK app.

 Step 3: Sign up for a developer account

 To integrate with Zettle, you need an account to create and manage apps.
 Sign up for a developer account in the Zettle Developer Portal, before you start creating the app.

-When you have decided which type of app to build, you create it in the Zettle Developer Portal.
-This gives you the necessary app credentials for authentication and authorisation.
-If you want to have an app for testing purpose, create two apps for testing and production respectively.
+When you have decided which type of app to build, create app credentials in the Zettle Developer Portal.
+You will use the credentials for app authentication and authorisation.
+If you want to have an app for testing purpose, create app credentials for testing and production respectively.